zeek/zeek/scripts/base/frameworks/intel/main.zeek.rst

          A boolean value to indicate whether the item should be removed.

-      cif_impact: :zeek:type:`string` :zeek:attr:`&optional`
+      cif_tags: :zeek:type:`string` :zeek:attr:`&optional`
          (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

-         Maps to the Impact field in the Collective Intelligence Framework.

-      cif_severity: :zeek:type:`string` :zeek:attr:`&optional`
-         (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

-         Maps to the Severity field in the Collective Intelligence Framework.
+         Maps to the 'tags' fields in CIF

       cif_confidence: :zeek:type:`double` :zeek:attr:`&optional`
          (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

+         Maps to the 'confidence' field in CIF

+      cif_source: :zeek:type:`string` :zeek:attr:`&optional`
+         (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

+         Maps to the 'source' field in CIF

+      cif_description: :zeek:type:`string` :zeek:attr:`&optional`
+         (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

+         Maps to the 'description' field in CIF

+      cif_firstseen: :zeek:type:`string` :zeek:attr:`&optional`
+         (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

+         Maps to the 'firstseen' field in CIF

+      cif_lastseen: :zeek:type:`string` :zeek:attr:`&optional`
+         (present if :doc:`/scripts/policy/integration/collective-intel/main.zeek` is loaded)

-         Maps to the Confidence field in the Collective Intelligence Framework.
+         Maps to the 'lastseen' field in CIF

    Data about an :zeek:type:`Intel::Item`.